MewMewPewPew/cart253/topics/mod-jam/README.md

 Save the world, Frog is a game about a frog who's under a lot of pressure.
 His pond is invaded by invasive toxic flies that threatened his ecosystem.
 Luckily Frog is hungry and sets a goal to eat all of the flies to protect his home from being polluted.

 One thing thought, is that the flies are also a bit toxic to Frog.
 He needs to be careful not to poison himself and die.
-Fairies have healing propreties when eaten, but they are important to the ecosystem and eaten them pollutes aswell.
+Fairies have healing propreties when eaten, but they are important to the ecosystem and eating them pollutes aswell.

 Instructions:
 Move the frog with your mouse